 The hits just keep on coming, so, so fast.
 Every fucking day.
 And we’re expected to just carry on.
 On the one hand, what else are we supposed to do?
 We have to live.
 We have to feed our families and raise our kids and pay our rent.

 But all this “normalcy” in the face of absolutely not normal at all creates a sense of dizzying and lonely dissonance.
 Gaslighting.
-The sycophantic GOP in Congress just twiddling its thumbs letting this shit all slide, as if it’s just business as usual.
+The sycophantic GOP twiddling its thumbs letting this shit all slide, as if it’s all business as usual.
 Gaslighting.
 Fox News has clearly become state propaganda and millions of Americans believe that shit.
 Gaslighting.

 Move along, folks.
 Nothing to see here.